schappim/mBot-Gitbook/section-5-chapter-27-the-line-sensor.md

 ![](/assets/Img.5.26.2.jpg)

-\[Image 5.26.2: The "line follower \[Port\]" block\]
+\[Image 5.26.5: The "line follower" block\]

-Notice that the attribute, in the image above, indicates that the line-follower module is connected on Port 2 of the mBot.
-If we need to connect it to a different port we should change this attribute accordingly.
+Notice that the parameter, in the image above, indicates that the line-follower module is connected on Port 2 of the mBot.
+If you need to connect it to a different port you should change this parameter accordingly.

-We can use this block to read the value that the sensor sends back to the Arduino, inside the mBot, and determine what it is that the sensor is looking at: whether it is still completely inside the line, completely outside the line, or if one of the two sensors is inside the line and the other one outside it.
-Depending on this reading, we can decide whether the mBot needs to turn a little either to the left or the right, so that both sensors get to see the line again.
+You can use this block to determine what it is that the sensor is looking at: whether it is still completely inside the line, completely outside the line, or if one of the two sensors is inside the line and the other one outside it.
+Depending on this reading, you can program your mBot to react.
+Your program can direct your mBot to turn a little either to the left or the right, so that both sensors can be repositioned over the line again.

-Let's get started with a little demonstration now.

-Before actually implementing the line-following capability, involving the motors, let's just get the status information from the sensors and use it to turn the LEDs on and off, accordingly.
-In other words, let's copy the state from each one of the two indicator LEDs, on the line-follower module, to the two bigger LEDs of the mBot.
+Let's get started towards composing a sketch that can do this.
+To simplify our work, instead of working with the motors, we can work with the two on-board LEDs.
+Let's compose a program that uses the LEDs to display the status of the line follower module.
+In other words, this program will simply copy the state from the left and right indicator LEDs of the line follower module to the  two big RGB LEDs of the mBot.

-Let's create a new project therefore: File &gt; New and following, let's create the program shown below:
+Create a new project and compose the program that you can see in Image 5.26.6.

 ![](/assets/Img.5.26.3.jpg)

-\[Image 5.26.3: The program that copies the status of the sensors to the LEDs of the mBot\]
+\[Image 5.26.6: The program that copies the status of the sensors to the LEDs of the mBot\]

-First of all, notice that we have created a variable named "line\_sensor\_status".

 Here's what happens in this program:

-First we get the reading of the line follower and assign it to variable "line\_sensor\_status".
-Then we check the value of this variable, which is actually the sensor reading.
-As we said earlier it can be either 0, 1, 2 or 3.
-We choose to turn on the mBot LEDs according to this value: If it is 0, we know that both sensors are on the black line, so we turn both LEDs off.
-Else, if it is 1, we know that the right sensor sees the white paper, so we turn the right LED on.
-Else, if it is 2, we know that the left sensor sees the white paper, so we turn the left LED on.
-Else, it has to be 3, meaning that both sensors see the white paper, and we turn both LEDs on.
-And that, over and over again, getting each time a new reading, and having the LEDs shine accordingly.
+Notice that there is a variable named "line\_sensor\_status".

+First the program reads the status of the line follower module and stores it to variable "line\_sensor\_status".

+Then it checks the value of this variable.
+As you know, this value can be either 0, 1, 2 or 3.
+If the value stored in "line\_sensor\_status" is 0 \(meaning that both sensors are on the black line\), then the program will turn both LEDs off.

+Else, if the value is 1 \(meaning that the right sensor sees the white paper\), then the program will turn the right LED on.

+Else, if the value is 2 \(meaning that the left sensor sees the white paper\), then the program will turn the left LED on.

+Else, the only other option for the value is for it to be 3 \(meaning that both sensors see the white paper\), so the program will turn both LEDs on.

+The program will repeat this process forever.

-Let's "Upload to Arduino" now, and check the program.
-We place the line follower module of the mBot on the line and experiment with it: move it a little to the left, a little to the right, so that the sensors get on and off the black line, and we should notice that the LEDs are turned on and off accordingly, indicating what it is that the two sensors see: the black line or the white paper.
+Go ahead to upload this program to your mBot and test it.
+When the program is uploaded, position your mBot on the black line so that both sensors are on it.
+Experiment by moving each and both sensor over the line and outside the line.
+You should notice that the LEDs turn on and off accordingly, indicating what it is that the two sensors see: the black line or the white paper.

-And since we have done all this interesting work, let's don't forget to save the program: File &gt; Save Project as and give it the name "Line sensor with LEDs".
+And since you have done all this interesting work, don't forget to save the program with the name "Line sensor with LEDs".

-In the next chapter, we will get the motors to move the robot forwards and if the sensor detects that it is about to get outside of the line, get the robot to do a small correction towards the appropriate direction, and then move forwards, test again and constantly correct its course by adjusting the speed of the motors.

-### Questions
+In the next chapter, you will add Scratch blocks to control the motors the motors so that your mBot moves on the line by constantly checking its position with the line follower module, and makes small adjustments when it detects that it is about to exit the line.

+---

-Question 5.26.1: How many different statuses does the line follower have?
+### Question 5.26.1: How many different statuses does the line follower have?

 A. None